 Where does the Baltimore Collegetown Shuttle go?

-The Baltimore Collegetown Shuttle goes to six schools - Goucher College, Towson University, Loyola University Maryland, Notre Dame of Maryland University, Johns Hopkins University (Homewood Campus), and Morgan State University.
-In addition to the six schools, we stop at Towson Town Center, Penn Station, Towson Place Shopping Center, and Loch Raven Plaza.
+The Baltimore Collegetown Shuttle goes to five schools - Goucher College, Towson University, Notre Dame of Maryland University, Johns Hopkins University (Homewood Campus), and Morgan State University.
+In addition to the five schools, we stop at Towson Town Center, Penn Station, Towson Place Shopping Center, and Loch Raven Plaza.

 How do I identify the buses and stops?

 Green signs at each of the shuttle stops indicate what route you are on and the next stop on the route.
 You can find pictures of all the shuttle stops here.